-Centralized Core Facilities and shared equipment and infrastructure are an essential pillar for a successful research enterprise.
+Centralized core facilities and shared equipment and infrastructure are an essential pillar for a successful research enterprise.

-At University of Ottawa Heart Institute (UOHI), we offer a wide range of facilities that provide researchers with access to sophisticated and fundamental instruments and technologies.
+At the University of Ottawa Heart Institute (UOHI), we offer a wide range of facilities that provide researchers with access to sophisticated and fundamental instruments and technologies.
 These facilities represent a cost savings while furthering groundbreaking discoveries and advancing interdisciplinary collaboration.

-Listed below are our Core Facilities and shared infrastructure and services,
+Listed below are our core facilities and shared infrastructure and services.

-Operating on a fee-for-service basis, our Core Facilities serve researchers at the Heart Institute and in the Ottawa region, and external clients including biotechnology companies and federal agencies.
+Operating on a fee-for-service basis, our core facilities serve researchers at the Heart Institute and in the Ottawa region, and external clients including biotechnology companies and federal agencies.
 Our core facilities and infrastructure are listed below, along with contact details and links to websites with more information.

 Our Biobank, with oversight from OHSN-REB and the UOHI Biobank committee, collects and stores de-identified samples and related health information from UOHI patients and healthy controls.
 Samples and data are released to authorized researchers for genetic and other biomarker discovery to improve diagnosis, inform risk reduction strategies and develop new therapies.